MARKET INSIGHTS

 Burlington

-The average price for a freehold property during the month of August was $1,279,679, down nearly $100,000 from July and up 5.6% when compared to August 2022, when the average price was $1.21 million.
-Units sold were down 18% as compared to August 2022.
-Days on market were at 19 (up from 15 in July) and properties sold for 100% of the listed price, on average.
-There were 240 active listings at the end of August, up 18% from the 203 listings at the end of July.
+The average price for a freehold property during the month of January was $1,419,508, up over $160,000 from December ($1,251,731), and up over $250,000 from January 2024, when the average price was $1,161,040.
+An important note here - there were a number of areas in Burlington which saw some very big sales that are driving that average up.
+For instance, the average price paid in Roseland was nearly $3.5 million due to 2 sales in that range.
+If we remove Roseland, the average drops to $1,263,000.
+Units sold (61) were down 18.7% compared to January 2024 (75).
+Days on market were at 73 (up from 53 in December) and properties sold for 96% of the listed price, on average.
+There were 157 active listings at the end of January, up 7% from the 147 listings at the end of December.

 Click here to view the Burlington sales and inventory spreadsheet